CAAPIM/Microgateway/get-started/get-further/operations/platforms/kubernetes.md

 (to deploy with microgateway in immutable configuration.
 Requires "quickstart.rest.mode" set to "false")

 #### DNS Settings
-Map the the microgateway route to the Kubernetes external IP by editing `/etc/hosts` with the following content:
+Map the the CA Microgateway route to the Kubernetes external IP by editing `/etc/hosts` with the following content:
 ```
 <KUBERNETES PUBLIC IP> microgateway.mycompany.com
 ```
 with:
 - `<KUBERNETES PUBLIC IP>`: the public IP address of your Kubernetes machine

-To access the microgteway , Kubernetes gives various options like hostNetwork, hostPort, NodePort, LoadBalancer and Ingress.
+To access the CA Microgateway, Kubernetes gives various options like hostNetwork, hostPort, NodePort, LoadBalancer and Ingress.
-In this documentation , ingress is used to access the microgateway
+In this documentation, ingress is used to access the CA Microgateway

 ```
 minikube addons enable ingress